elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-styling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If we would like to style slotted elements in our component, there are two choices.
+  <div><strong>Interview Response:</strong> There are two choices if we would like to style slotted elements in our component.
 First, we can style the &#8249;slot&#8250; itself and rely on CSS inheritance.
 Another option is to use:: slotted(selector) pseudo-class.
 It matches elements based on two conditions.
-First, it is a slotted element, that comes from the light DOM.
+First, it is a slotted element from the light DOM.
 Slot name does not matter.
-Just any slotted element, but only the element itself, not its children.
-Second, the element matches the selector.
-It should be noted, ::slotted selector can’t descend any further into the slot.
+Any slotted element suffices, not its offspring, but just the element itself.
+Second, the element corresponds to the selection.
+We should notice that the "::slotted" selection cannot go farther inside the slot.
     </div><br />
   <div><strong className="codeExample">Code Example #1:</strong><br /><br />